lionirdeadman/lionirdeadman.github.io/content/2020-11-01-I-miss-you-my-friends.md

 I'm writing this as I'm reminescent of the past, it's probably going to be irrational and filled with errors but I don't care.
 <!-- more -->
-I recently checked on a game I used to play a few years ago hoping to find someone I lost contact with.
+I recently checked on a game[^1] I used to play a few years ago hoping to find someone I lost contact with.
 I don't think it'll go anywhere but
 I still checked and I talked to someone by chance, really.
 It made me feel quite reminescent.
 I am slowly remembering certain pieces of those chaotic years.